 The first few items cover the basics like Name, Description, Active/Inactive and an icon for the type.

-2 Days Until Request Considered Idle Setting this number determines how the red (idle) colored badges shown in the Connection Requests are totaled.
+2 Days Until Request Considered Idle Setting this number determines how the red (idle) colored badges shown in the My Connection Requests area are totaled.